When to File Reinstatement Application

 - If you are also applying for an APN license and need an APN Temporary Permit, apply only for the APN Temporary; do not complete the TEMPORARY PERMIT section of the Reinstatement application.

-The Board office must receive results of the criminal background check before issuing a temporary permit.
+The Board office must receive results of the criminal background check and the Nursing Reference Form(s) before issuing a temporary permit.